 Each eligible member's maximum purchase limit will range between 100 shares and 743,750 shares, based on the actuarial allocation described above.
 Notwithstanding an eligible member's individual maximum purchase limit, eligible members may not purchase in the aggregate more than 20,125,000 shares.
 In the event that all eligible members subscribe for their individual maximum purchase limit, the subscription offering would be oversubscribed.
-In the event of an oversubscription in the subscription offering, subscriber's subscriber's subscriptions will be cut back and a total of 28,125,000 shares of common stock will be allocated among the subscribing participants as described above under "-Subscription Offering and Subscription Rights."
+In the event of an oversubscription in the subscription offering, subscriber's subscriptions will be cut back and a total of 20,125,000 shares of common stock will be allocated among the subscribing participants as described above under "-Subscription Offering and Subscription Rights."

 Directors and Officers.
-Subject to the prior rights of eligible members to subscribe for up to 20,125,000 shares in this offering, the plan of conversion provides that no director or officer of Members Mutual, together with such person's associates or a group acting in concert, may directly or indirectly, subscribe for or purchase in this offering more than such person's individual management purchase limit.
+Subject to the prior rights of eligible members to subscribe for up to 20,125,000 shares in this offering, the plan of conversion provides that no director or officer of Members Mutual may directly or indirectly, subscribe for or purchase in this offering more than such person's individual management purchase limit.
 Members Mutual has determined each individual management purchase limit based on factors including years of service, positions held and compensation.
 A subscribing director or officer of Members Mutual who is also an eligible member will be deemed to subscribe first in such person's capacity as an eligible member.
-Under Illinois law, the plan of conversion and the terms of this offering, the directors and officers of Members Mutual, in their capacities as such, together with their affiliates and associates are subject to limitations on how many shares they may purchase, and in this offering may not purchase in the aggregate more than 4,016,250 shares.
+Under Illinois law, the plan of conversion and the terms of this offering, the directors and officers of Members Mutual, in their capacities as such, are subject to limitations on how many shares they may purchase, and in this offering may not purchase in the aggregate more than 4,016,250 shares.